Nexai-net/democrite-learning/docs/2-basic.md

 # Practice

+// TDB : Pre-practice to learn more progressivelly democrite migrate Chat practice from orleans to democrite

 In this tutorial series, we'll use Democrite to build a web application that scrapes RSS feeds, analyzes content, and provides a basic search function.

 **Part 1**: Foundation and RSS Feed Integration --> [Practice](/docs/2-basic-practice-democrite.md)